(This article has been updated on 10/22/2022)

 Whether you’re a new resident of France or if you intend on moving in the near future, the first thing that you should do is open a French bank account.
 It’s important to remember that even the cards that you used back home have daily international withdrawal limits, which can be inconvenient.
-Below are some of the most important tips to consider when you’re opening a bank account in France.
+Below we will discuss how to open a French bank account with the assistance of French language translation services and some of the most important tips to consider when opening a bank account in France.

 Tip 1: Talk to Your Bank

 Before you depart overseas, make an appointment at your local bank and determine if they work in coordination with other banks in France.
-You can also inquire about whether you can have any service fees waived if you go to certain banks in France such as Credit Agricole, BNP Paribas, or Societe Generale.
+You can also inquire about whether you can have any service fees waived if you open a certain bank account in France, in institutions like Credit Agricole, BNP Paribas, or Societe Generale.
 For example, HSBC is known to have an abroad partnership where you can open an international and local account.
+It will ensure that when you’re opening a French bank account, any transactions you will make with your previous bank and vice-versa will go smoothly.

 Tip 2: Prepare Documents